V-Sekai/manuals/72 Changelog/03 2023/20230201-changelog.md

 1. Someone wanted me to help out on voip so I assisted
 2. A v-tuber, expiredpopsicle, is using godot-vrm! and contributed.
-3. Faolan is a Godot contribtor.
+3. Faolan is a Godot contributor.
 Fire gifted libgodot code to him and now he's able to run his vr platform on the Meta Quest with dotnet.

 ## Fire